solidoss/solidframe/README.md

 ### Install

-Following are the steps one must do to fetch SolidFrame code, build and install it.
+Following are the steps for:
+* fetching the _SolidFrame_ code
+* building the prerequisites folder
+* building and installing _SolidFrame_
+* use _SolidFrame_ in your projects

+Note that [boost framework](http://www.boost.org) is only used for building _SolidFrame_.
+Normally, _SolidFrame_ libraries would not depend on boost.

 #### Linux/macOS/FreeBSD

 System prerequisites:
- * C++11 enabled compiler: gcc-c++ on Linux and clang on FreeBSD and macOS.
+ * C++11 enabled compiler: gcc-c++ on Linux and clang on FreeBSD and macOS (minimum: XCode 8/Clang 8).
  * [CMake](https://cmake.org/)

-Bash commands for installing SolidFrame:
+Bash commands for installing _SolidFrame_:

 ```bash
 $ mkdir ~/work